Last updated on May 5th, 2021 at 12:57 pm

 Sebring and Highlands County have gentle hills, scenic roads and friendly drivers, and those are all reasons the Tour of Sebring, a Labor Day bicycle event, is celebrating its 37th birthday this year.

 This year’s dates are Aug.
 31- Sept.
 2, 2019.

 The Tour of Sebring brings together about 600 bicyclists from around the country and beyond.

 Cyclists ride together on fully supported routes ranging from 11 to 62 miles for three days.
 On Sunday, the big event is the Bok Tower Century, a 100-mile route to Bok gardens and back.

 “If you want to ride on roads under a canopy of live oaks dripping with Spanish moss or if you want to ride past caladium fields or orange groves, then this is the place,” Rita Bennett says.

 Elaine Dow, who has been coming from Sun City Center to the event for 10 years, says she likes seeing wildlife around the many lakes on the routes.

 The Tour of Sebring is also pretty famous for its food.
 “We have one of the best chefs in Sebring catering,” according to Rita Bennett, long-time event organizer.
-A continental breakfast and a buffet lunch are included in the ride’s fees, which is $115 per adult for three days.
-Without lunch, registration is $75.
-You can also register for only one or two days at a reduced rate.
-(This does not include lodging.
-See more fee information here.)
+A continental breakfast and a buffet lunch are separate tickets available for riders.

 Wally Vickers has attended many years.